← Back to Blog

 After the anti-roll bar snapped, I finally upgraded to Bilstein shocks. £400 for four seemed expensive—until I drove Jenny afterwards.
 The transformation is unbelievable.

-Snapped anti-roll bar on VW Bay Window
+Snapped anti-roll bar on VW T2 Bay Window chassis showing complete failure

 The moment everything changed—my anti-roll bar, completely snapped.